-All interested applicants for future years are encouraged to read the JustPax Fund Vision statement as well as to review prior years’ funded projects.
-These application guidelines are provided as well for future planning.
+All interested applicants for future years are encouraged to read the JustPax Fund Vision statement, to review prior years’ funded projects, and to follow the general application guidelines below.
+Specific guildlines pertaining to application size and submission dates are also available on the application page itself.

 The JustPax Fund provides financial and logistical support to individuals and organizations working for effective change in the realm of gender justice, environmental justice, and/or economic justice.
 Through monetary grants, JustPax invests in projects and initiatives that bring innovative and novel approaches to justice advocacy, research, and implementation.